Slipperee-CODE/Slipperee-CODE/README.md

 ###

 <p align="left">Hi, I'm Cai!
-I am a Freshman at UC Berkeley studying Electrical Engineering and Computer Science.
+I am a Sophmore at UC Berkeley studying Electrical Engineering and Computer Science.
 I am looking to specialize in mechatronics and have used my skills to make an assortment of applications including 2 published iOS mobile games (DoodleDogs and Somnï) created alongside a team of peers.

 I love creating informative parody songs (mainly surrounding calculus) and I'm currently working on a designing a 1 pound combat robot.